-(1) If the offended player is injured, other than as a result of a flagrant foul or unsportsmanlike conduct, or is ejected from the game and cannot attempt the awarded free throw(s), the opposing coach shall select, from his opponent's bench, the replacement player.
+- (1) If the offended player is injured, other than as a result of a flagrant foul or unsportsmanlike conduct, or is ejected from the game and cannot attempt the awarded free throw(s), the opposing coach shall select, from his opponent's bench, the replacement player.
 That player will attempt the free throw(s) and the injured player will not be permitted to re-enter the game.
-The substitute must remain in the game until the ball is legally touched by a player on the court.

-EXCEPTION: Rule 3-Section V-e

-- (2) If the offended player is injured and unable to attempt the awarded free throw(s) as a result of a flagrant foul-penalty (1), his coach may designate any player in the game at that time to attempt the free throw(s).
+The substitute must remain in the game until the ball is legally touched by a player on the court. - EXCEPTION: Rule 3-Section V-e - (2) If the offended player is injured and unable to attempt the awarded free throw(s) as a result of a flagrant foul-penalty (1), his coach may designate any player in the game at that time to attempt the free throw(s).
 The injured player will not be permitted to re-enter the game. - (3) If the offended player is injured and unable to attempt the awarded free throw(s) due to any unsportsmanlike act, his coach may designate any eligible member of the squad to attempt the free throw(s).
 The injured player will be permitted to reenter the game. - (4) If the offended player is disqualified and unable to attempt the awarded free throw(s), his coach shall designate an eligible substitute from the bench.
-That substitute will attempt the free throw(s) and cannot be removed until the ball is legally touched by a player on the court.

-EXCEPTION: Rule 3-Section V-e

-(5) Away from play foul-Rule 12B-Section X-a(1).

-b.
-A free throw attempt, personal or technical, shall be illegal if an official does not handle the ball and is in the free throw lane area during the actual attempt.

-c.
-If multiple free throws are awarded, all those which remain must be attempted, if the first and/or second attempt is nullified by an offensive player's violation.
+That substitute will attempt the free throw(s) and cannot be removed until the ball is legally touched by a player on the court. - EXCEPTION: Rule 3-Section V-e - (5) Away from play foul-Rule 12B-Section X-a(1). - b.
+A free throw attempt, personal or technical, shall be illegal if an official does not handle the ball. - c.
+If multiple free throws are awarded, all those which remain must be attempted, if the first and/or second attempt is nullified by an offensive player's violation. - d.
+If a timeout is granted prior to a free throw attempt, the free throw will be attempted following the timeout.